Badminton Pan America

 The mission of the Badminton Pan Am includes promoting the sport, organizing regional tournaments, certifying referees and umpires, maintaining a set of unified rules, and providing a forum for member nations.
-There are now currently 37 member associations and its headquarters are now located in Lima, Peru.
+There are now currently 37 member associations, of which 3 countries are associate members (French Guiana, Guadeloupe & Martinique).
+Its headquarters are now located in Lima, Peru.

 Following a general meeting held in Campinas, Brazil back in November, 2006, the confederation decided to change the name from Pan American Badminton Confederation to Badminton Pan Am.

 Member associations

 Badminton Pan Am has 37 member associations: